Your browser does not support iframes.

 Daman & Diu (UT)

 Jammu & Kashmir

-NTA will release the admit card of JEE Main 2020 for the January session on December 6, 2019 in online mode.
-Candidates can download it using their JEE Main application number and password/date of birth.
+NTA will release the admit card of JEE Main 2020 for the April session on March 20 in online mode.
+Candidates can download it using their JEE Main 2020 application number and password/date of birth.
 Examination venue address, timings, roll number and more will be mentioned in JEE Main 2020 admit card.
-Candidates must carry their admit card to the exam hall on the day of exam along with a photo identity proof and a passport size photo.
+Candidates have to carry their admit card to the exam hall on the day of exam along with a photo identity proof and a passport size photo.

 Click on the link "download JEE Main admit card"

-Candidates will have to provide their application number and password/date of birth.
+Provide their JEE Main 2020 application number and password/date of birth.

 Click on “Submit”

 The admit card will be displayed on the screen.
-The candidates will have to check the admit card for any discrepancies.
+Check the admit card for any discrepancies.

 The admit card has to be downloaded and printed out.